chrishokamp/zero-shot-ner-fine-tuning/README.md

 conda create -n zero-shot-ner-lab python=3.10
 ```

 [Install docker](https://docs.docker.com/engine/install/) if you don't already have it.
 You will need Docker for the Argilla UI annotation step in Part 2.

+#### If you can't install Docker

+Alternatively, you can deploy the Argilla UI on Huggingface Spaces; see [this page](https://docs.argilla.io/en/latest/getting_started/quickstart_installation.html), and follow the "Deploy on HF Spaces" button.
+If you do this, you'll need to replace the `api_url` to the HF Space URL in the Part 2 notebook.

 set up this repo:
 `git clone https://github.com/chrishokamp/zero-shot-ner-fine-tuning`